 - Diet: Gluten Free

-- 1 1/2 cups of active sourdough starter (see notes)
+- 1 1/2 cups of active sourdough starter (or feed up the starter the night before, see notes)

 - 1/4 cup starch

 - Mix all of the ingredients into the fermented sourdough starter.